JHU-DataViz-Summer16/final-project-template/README.md

 * The defaults are fine for the other fields.
 * We now run the commands in the "...or push an existing repository from the command line" example shown on the resulting page.

+## Publishing to Github Pages

+We need to have a `gh-pages` branch on GitHub.
+GitHub will automatically make whatever commits are on that branch accessible at [yourusername].github.io/[yourreponame].

+In order to create that branch for the first time:

+* Create and checkout a new branch by running `git checkout -b gh-pages`.
+* Push that branch to GitHub by running 'git push -u origin gh-pages`.
+* Remember to checkout your `master` branch again before making additional changes, with `git checkout master`.

+Every subsequent time you want to publish new changes (after committing them!), these steps become:

+* `git checkout gh-pages`
+* `git push`
+* `git checkout master`

 ## Running a local server

 If you haven't yet installed [reload](https://www.npmjs.com/package/reload) globally, run `npm install -g reload'.